waefrebeorn/Moe-KAN/README.md

 ## Structure
 - **src/moe_kan.py**: Contains the MoE implementation with KAN experts.
+- **src/adaptive_gate.py**: Contains the implementation of the adaptive gate.
 - **src/efficient_kan/kan.py**: Contains the efficient KAN implementation.
+- **src/st-moe-pytorch/**: Contains the implementation of st-moe-pytorch.

 ## Installation
 To install the required packages, run: